Mjkhan9/aws-mfa-incident-simulator/README.md

 | **Alerting Pipeline** | SNS notifications on incident detection |
 | **Incident Tracking** | Automated status updates and alerting for response teams |
 | **Incident Runbooks** | Step-by-step resolution documentation with console evidence |

 ---

+## Automation Boundaries (Intentional Non-Actions)

+This system does **not**:
+- Reset MFA devices
+- Disable IAM users
+- Modify policies automatically

+Reason:
+MFA failures often reflect user-side or policy-evaluation issues where automated remediation risks account lockout or privilege regression.
+This system prioritizes detection, classification, and evidence preservation over action.

+---

+## Signal Ambiguity & False Positives

+AWS does not emit explicit "token expired" errors for MFA failures.
+Detection relies on:
+- Temporal correlation
+- Prior successful MFA events
+- Absence of credential compromise indicators

+As a result, findings are classified as "consistent with" causes, not asserted as root cause without admin review.

+---